Eddio0141/UniTAS/internal-docs/movie-processor.md

 - It will process the "main" sections of the opcodes such as the main scope, or subroutines
 - It will process the concurrently running methods, which the script can subscribe with through built in method

+# Execution start
+It will execute a frame where the user can configure what keys should be pressed, and set up other stuff

 # Executing external methods
 ## Basic idea
 Script engine will hold a list of pre-defined methods